 A'ingae distinguishes same-subject adjuncts from different-subject adjuncts.
-Clause-chaining constructions and conditional constructions use different morphemes for reference tracking (-pa ss and -si Ds in clause chaining vs. -'ta IF.Ss and -'ni IF.Ds in conditionals).
+Clause-chaining constructions and conditional constructions use different morphemes for reference tracking (-pa ss and -si de la se chaining vs. -'ta if.de in conditionals).
 However, the same distinction between same-subject and different-subject clauses is retained.

 I propose that A'ingae has two high-level constructions from which various adjunct clauses inherit: same-subject adjunct and different-subject adjunct.
 The same-subject adjunct construction specifies that the INDEX of the subject of the adjunct clause is the same as the INDEX of the subject of the matrix head clause (21).